 Carols at Trafalgar Square

-There are groups of carol singers performing at Trafalgar Square each afternoon from 10th to 21st December (apart from 15th).
+There are groups of carol singers performing at Trafalgar Square on most afternoons from 9th to 24th December.
 The singers perform beside the square’s giant Christmas tree, which is donated by Norway to Britain every year, as thanks for our country’s support during WWII.

 Cost: Free (although donations are appreciated as the singers are usually raising money for charity).